martinkaru/yii2-ecom/README.md

 }

 ```
-You can use `banks-default.php` to store general bank configuration (e.g. which banks are used) and define the more specific access parameters in `banks-local.php`, which is environment-specific and is not held in CVS.
+You can use `banks-default.php` to store general bank configuration (e.g. which banks are used) and define the more
+specific access parameters in `banks-local.php`, which is environment-specific and is not held in CVS.
+You can download
+the example files from [here](http://demo.opus.ee/projects/ecom/sample-keys.zip).

 Usage
 --------------
 The following examples assume that you have registered `opus\ecom\Component` (or its child class) as an application component under `Yii::$app->ecom`.

 ### Using ActiveRecord integration
-ActiveRecord integration makes it very easy to add items to shopping basket and to use the basket to create orders and payment forms.
-Currently there are two kind of AR integration available.
+ActiveRecord integration makes it very easy to add items to shopping basket and to use the basket to create orders and
+payment forms.
+Currently there are three kinds of AR integration available.

-1. Implement `opus\ecom\models\BasketProductInterface` in your AR model class to add support for products and services.
+1. Implement `opus\ecom\models\BasketProductInterface` in your AR model class to add support for products and services
-2. Implement `opus\ecom\models\BasketDiscountInterface` to add support for discounts.
+2. Implement `opus\ecom\models\BasketDiscountInterface` to add support for discounts
-3. Implement `opus\ecom\models\OrderableInterface` to add support for orders.
+3. Implement `opus\ecom\models\OrderInterface` to add support for orders

 ### Using the shopping basket
-Operations with the shopping basket are very straightforward when using a model that implements `BasketProductInterface`.
+Operations with the shopping basket are very straightforward when using a models that implement one of the two basket interfaces.
 The basket object can be accessed under `\Yii::$app->ecom->basket` and can be overridden in configuration if you need to customize it.
 ```php
 // access the basket from "basket" subcomponent
 $basket = \Yii::$app->ecom->basket;